acyeh-lab/2023/scseq/Readme.md

 # acyeh2023/scseq

-.Rmd script is used to process the 10x genomics dataset (Figure 5) in Yeh AC et al, 2023.
+`acyeh.Rmd` is the script used to process the 10x genomics dataset (Figure 5) in Yeh AC et al, 2023.